pixan-ai/maxcv/docs/README.md

 # MaxCV Internal Docs

-Strategic documentation (project bible, backlog, competitors, improvement plan, and internal specs) has been moved to a private repository.

 The following public docs remain in this directory:
 - `MAXCV_PRINCIPLES_PAGE.md` — Content for the /principles page
 - `MAXCV_STYLE_GUIDE.md` — Design system and style guide